saferpay/jsonapi/texts/01_Introduction.md

 >    <i class="glyphicon glyphicon-hand-right"></i> **Important**: This feature is only available for Saferpay Business merchants!
 >

-A client certificate for the JSON-API can be ordered in the Saferpay Backoffice.
-In order to get to the “JSON API Client Certificate Authentication” heading in the back office click on:
+A client certificate for the JSON-API can be ordered in the Saferpay Backoffice under [**Settings > JSON API client certificate**](https://test.saferpay.com/BO/Settings/JsonApiClientCertificate).
+In order to get to the “JSON API Client Certificate

->
-> **My Saferpay => Settings => JSON API**
->

 If you have a Saferpay Business licence, you will find the HTTPS Client Certificate Authentication section under the form for HTTPS Basic Authentication.